Open-EO/openeo-python-client/docs/cookbook/localprocessing.rst

 Usage
 -----

-Every openEO process graph relies on data, which was always provided by a cloud infrastructure (the openEO back-end) until now.
+Every openEO process graph relies on data which is typically provided by a cloud infrastructure (the openEO back-end).
 The client-side processing adds the possibility to read and use local netCDFs, geoTIFFs and ZARR files and remote STAC Collections or Items for your experiments.

 STAC Collections and Items